search engine optimization

 Search term identification is an artform unto itself.
 It is common for clients to want to go after extremely competitive search terms from the beginning.
 Some clients already have domain authority that is high enough to make this possible.
 But not in most cases.
 We identify search terms (keywords) that fulfill the objectives of the campaign, but are also realistic.
 Over time the strength of the entire site will improve, and as it improves more competitive terms can be sought.

 One of the best ways to predict what works is to examine what has worked for competitors.
 Much can be gained by examining the types of on-page SEO and promotion that has worked for them in the past.
+We'll also look at the placement of search results to determine approximately how much traffic can be achieved based on the percentage of clicks to a search result.

 By measuring the inbound links of competitors we make a list of blogs and other online publications within the topic-space of our client that can be approached later in the SEO process.
 This "punch-list" is used as part of the Outreach Program mentioned later in this campaign example.